e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/finals/monday.md

 # Standup Notes

-_Daily Updates for Weekly Sprint - Thursday, 03/11/2021_
+_Daily Updates for Weekly Sprint - Monday, 03/15/2021_

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?

-- attended lecture
+- met with group to create final video

 ### What are your blockers?

-- none
+- no blockers

 ### What will you work on today?

-- check in with miguel to make sure testing is complete
+- nothing

 ### How close are we to hitting our sprint goals?

-- done
+- will be done with project by the end of the week

 ## <span style="color: red;">Uposhanto B.</span>